Fasting: The Why, The How And The Different Types

-- Helps to maintains insulin levels and encourages insulin sensitivity
+- Helps to maintain insulin levels and encourages insulin sensitivity

-Pre-diabetes, aside from paving the way type 2 diabetes, is a condition characterized by insulin resistance.
+Pre-diabetes, aside from paving the way for type 2 diabetes, are a condition characterized by insulin resistance.
 Insulin resistance often occurs as a result of a heavily processed and refined diet.

 - Improved heart health

 With heart disease being the leading cause of death worldwide, it’s important to keep afloat of all the different ways to which one can ensure as well as maintain heart health.

 Aside from a decrease in body fat, intermittent fasting can also lead to a reduction in bad cholesterol levels.
 One study published in the peer-reviewed journal Obesity revealed how alternate-day fasting helped to significantly reduce levels of bad cholesterol, as well as blood pressure.